-The State has reserved the mineral rights on approximately 600 ha (1,480 ac) within the Geysers-Calistoga Known Geothermal Resource Area (KGRA), and includes portions of Lake, Sonoma, and Mendocino Counties.
+The State has reserved the mineral rights on approximately 936 hectares (2320 ac) within the Geysers-Calistoga Known Geothermal Resource Area (KGRA), and includes portions of Lake and Mendocino Counties.
 The SLC proposes to lease, by competitive bidding processes, these areas for exploratory and developmental purposes.